Edeni96/Voice_emotion_recognition/README.md

 # Speech Emotion Recognition Using Attention Model
-Voice emotion recognition by machine learning techniques

 ## Overview

 This project aims to recognize emotions in speech using an advanced deep learning model that incorporates Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM) networks, and an Attention mechanism.
-The model is trained and evaluated using the TESS Toronto emotional speech set data and other datasets combined to improve the robustness and accuracy of emotion detection.
+The model is trained and evaluated using the TESS Toronto emotional speech set data.

 ## Features